brian-team/QuantSI/docs_sphinx/user/units.rst

 Constants
 ---------
-The `unitSI.constants` package provides a range of physical constants that can be useful for detailed biological models.
-UnitSI provides the following
+The `unitSI.constants` package provides a range of physical constants that can be useful for detailed biological models. unitSI provides the following
 constants:

 ==================== ================== ======================= ==================================================================